Frank Buchman: Moral Re-Armament

-In 1938, as nations were rearming for war, a Swedish socialist and Oxford Group member named Harry Blomberg, wrote of the need to re-arm morally.
-Buchman liked the term, and launched a campaign for Moral and Spiritual Re-Armament in east London.
-More than just a new name for the Oxford Group, Moral Re-Armament (or MRA) signaled a new commitment on Buchman's part to try to change the course of nations.
+In 1938, as nations were rearming for World War II, a Swedish socialist and Oxford Group member named Harry Blomberg, wrote of the need to re-arm morally.
+Buchman liked the term, and launched a campaign for Moral and Spiritual Re-Armament in East London.
+More than just a new name for the Oxford Group, Moral Re-Armament (MRA) signaled a new commitment on Buchman's part to try to change the course of nations.
 In a speech to thousands on the Swedish island of Visby, he said: "I am not interested, nor do I think it adequate, if we are going to begin just to start another revival.
 Whatever thoughtful statesman you talk to will tell you that every country needs a moral and spiritual awakening."
 Referring to the Spanish Civil War, he continued: "I find here the same sort of inflammable matter that made Spain possible.
 Unless we and others see the bigger vision of spiritual revolution, the other may be possible."
 At this point, some who had been active with the Oxford Group ceased working with Buchman, uncomfortable with what they saw as a new "political" direction.

 War work

-During World War II MRA's efforts were valued by U.S. President Franklin D. Roosevelt as a contribution to morale.
+During World War II, MRA's efforts were valued by U.S. President Franklin D. Roosevelt as a contribution to morale.
 At this time MRA started what became an extensive use of theatrical reviews and plays to convey its message.
 A play, You Can Defend America, based on an MRA booklet of the same name which called for "sound homes – teamwork in industry – a united nation", toured through 21 states and performed before more than a quarter of a million people.
 In Britain, novelist Daphne du Maurier wrote a best-selling book, which she titled Come Wind, Come Weather and dedicated to Buchman, telling stories of how ordinary people affected by MRA were facing up to wartime conditions.

 Buchman and his team were in San Francisco at the time of the first United Nations conference in 1945.
 A dispute over the "Trusteeship Chapter" in the proposed UN Charter was averted by the change in General Romulo, attributed to MRA.

 Centers

-From 1942 to 1971 MRA had a base on Mackinac Island, Michigan.
+From 1942 to 1971, MRA had a base on Mackinac Island, Michigan.
 In 1946, Swiss supporters bought the derelict Caux Palace Hotel in the village of Caux, above Lake Geneva for use as a conference center.
-From 1946 to 1999 the Westminster Theatre served as the London base for MRA, continuing the tradition of using plays and reviews to promote its message.
+From 1946 to 1999, the Westminster Theatre served as the London base for MRA, continuing the tradition of using plays and reviews to promote its message.